danchoi/jsontsv/README.md

 the first object are taken as the template.

-  jsontsv '.title .rating .url' < input.json
+  jsontsv 'title rating url' < input.json

 Terminal values.
 If the key maps to a scalar value or Null, it is printed to